jeremynoesen/BoneBot/README.md

 ## Installation
 ### Manual
-1. Create a new folder where you would like the bot to be installed.
+Place `BoneBot.jar` where you would like it to be installed.
-2. Place `BoneBot.jar` in this directory.

 ### Systemd
-1. Create a new folder where you would like the bot to be installed.
+1. Place `BoneBot.jar` where you would like it to be installed.
-2. Place `BoneBot.jar` in this directory.
-3. Create the following `bonebot.service` file in `/etc/systemd/system/`, making sure to change the `WorkingDirectory` and `ExecStart`, as well as the `User`:
+2. Create the following `bonebot.service` file in `/etc/systemd/system/`, making sure to change the `WorkingDirectory` and `ExecStart`, as well as the `User`:
 ```ini
 [Unit]
 Description=Service to start BoneBot